North Korea prepares to dismantle nuclear test site

-SEOUL – North Korea is expected to dismantle its Punggye-ri nuclear test site over the next few days in a move toward denuclearization ahead of an unprecedented summit between President Donald Trump and Kim Jong Un.
+North Korea is expected to dismantle its Punggye-ri nuclear test site over the next few days in a move toward denuclearization ahead of an unprecedented summit between President Trump and the North's leader, Kim Jong Un.

+However Trump cast the summit into doubt Tuesday, saying it could be delayed or even canceled.

 A small group of international journalists arrived in North Korea on Tuesday to cover the shutdown of the North's key nuclear test site.
 Reporters and television crews from the United States, United Kingdom, Russia and China flew in from Beijing.